 The Inch Hotel, Loch Ness

-Pulling up outside The Inch Hotel I felt like an excited five-year old on Christmas morning.
+Pulling up outside The Inch Hotel I felt like a five-year old on Christmas morning.
 It was a grand, old building with views of Loch Ness.
-Inside it was a typical Scottish country house hotel with a roaring log fire, and a well-stocked whisky bar.
+Inside it was a typical Scottish country house hotel with a roaring log fire and a well-stocked whisky bar.

 Our room was a tasteful blend of modern and traditional.
 Cushions and throws complimented beautiful antique furniture.